• Skip to primary navigation

 roasted corn on the cob on a tray.

 It's especially incredible when slathered on with a compound butter, like garlic parmesan butter, chili lime butter or garlic herb butter.
-It takes the air fryer corn on the cob to the next level!
+It takes the air fryer corn to the next level!

 Compound butter is butter mixed with flavorful aromatics and spices.
 As the butter melts into the warm kernels, it adds complex flavor profiles.